-The company recorded interest income for the year of R184 million (2018: R189 million).
-The company recorded a net loss before tax of R10 million (2018: R3 million profit).
-During the year, the company adopted IFRS 9 and this substantially increased impairment provisions.
-In addition to the effects of IFRS 9, refinance costs were higher than normal due to the volume of the refinance in May 2018.
+The company recorded interest income for the year of R183 million (2019: R184 million).
+The company recorded a net loss before tax of R4 million (2019: loss of R10 million).

-The detailed financial results of the company are set out on pages 14 to 46 of the accompanying annual financial statements.
+The detailed financial results of the company are set out on pages 14 to 44 of the accompanying annual financial statements.